Jiefei-Wang/DockerParallel/vignettes/vignette.md

 We would not discuss the details of the cloud provider in this vignette as it is off-topic for using the package, users only need to know that the cloud provider is changeable and different providers provide different cloud service.

 ## Credentials
 For communicating with the cloud, you need to authenticate with the cloud provider.
 Amazon cloud uses `access key id` and `secret access key` to verify your identity.
 You can find the instruction on how to download your credentials from [AWS Documentation].
-Once you have the credentials, you can specify them by
+The ECS fargate provider uses `aws_set_credentials` from the package `aws.ecx` to find your credentials

 ```r
 aws.ecx::aws_set_credentials()